micro-os-plus/device-qemu-cortexm-xpack/README.md

 ### Build & integration info

+The project is written in C++ and assembly and it is expected to be used in C and C++ projects.

+The source code was compiled with arm-none-eabi-gcc 11, and should be warning free.

-To integrate this package into user projects, consider the following details:
+To ease the integration of this package into user projects, there are already made CMake and meson configuration files (see below).

+For other build systems, consider the following details:

 #### Include folders

 The following folders should be passed to the compiler during the build:

 - `include`
-- `include/cmsis-core`

 The header files to be included in user project are: